aj03794/learning-domain-drive-design/README.md

 - Aggregates can also consist of just one object and that one object would also be the aggregate root
 - Data changes to the aggregate should follow `ACID`
     - Atomic, Consistent, Isolated, and Durable
-- It is the responsibility of the aggregate root to maintain `invariance`
+- It is the responsibility of the aggregate root to maintain `invariants`
     - An invariant is something that should always be true for the system to be in a consistent state

 ![](./images/28.png)